robocomp/robocomp-robolab/components/hardware/imu/sbg_ekinox/README.md

 	SbgLogFastImuData				fastImuData;		/*!< Stores Fast Imu Data for 1KHz output */

 } SbgBinaryLogData;
 ```
+Communication between the main function and the callback is done via the `pUserArg` function parameter.
+It is a `*void`, so casting to the desired data type is necessary.

+## CONFIGURATION OF SBG EKINOX
+Using a web browser, you can access the device by entering its IP address or by using the URL based on its serial number: `http://ekinox_023000133.local./`.
+In this case, "023000133" is the serial number.

 ## Configuration parameters
 As any other component, *sbg_ekinox* needs a configuration file to start.
 In